blahpr/Xbox360-Utility-Create-Extract/README.md

 * Place Your ISO Files Into Folder Named x_ISO. ""See Picture Below""
 ![Capture2](https://github.com/user-attachments/assets/c20b4d13-027d-41d8-815f-e7710cf22db4)

-* This Tool Will Batch Extract Games From These ISO Files.
+* This Utility Will Batch Extract Games From These ISO Files.

 * The Extracted Game Folders Will Be Created Next to the x_ISO Folder and Contain Xex or Xbe, Not Inside x_ISO Folder. ""See Picture Below""
 **********************************************************************